riteshmoon/EasyHybrid.jl/README.md

 and start using it by opening one of the `env` in `projects`, i.e. Q10.jl.
 There executing the first 4 lines should get you all needed dependencies. `shift + enter`.

-## If you want to start adding new functionality to it then do
+### If you want to start adding new functionality then do

 ```sh
 EasyHybrid $ julia # call julia in the EasyHybrid directory